← Back to Articles

 3. Medication (When Appropriate)

-4. Structure and Habit Formation
+4. Structure and Consistency

 The intervention:

-• Consistent timing (wake, meals, homework, bed at same times daily)
+• Consistent timing (wake, meals, homework, bed)

 The Parent's Brain: Managing Your Own Regulation